 What is Sentinel-3?

-Sentinel-3 is primarily an ocean mission, however, the mission will also be able to provide atmospheric and land applications.
-The mission will provide data continuity for the ERS, Envisat and SPOT satellites.
+Sentinel-3 is primarily an ocean mission, however, the mission is also able to provide atmospheric and land applications.
+The mission provides data continuity for the ERS, Envisat and SPOT satellites.

-Sentinel-3 will make use of multiple sensing instruments to accomplish its objectives; SLSTR (Sea and Land Surface Temperature Radiometer), OLCI (Ocean and Land Colour Instrument), SRAL (SAR Altimeter), DORIS, and MWR (Microwave Radiometer).
+Sentinel-3 makes use of multiple sensing instruments to accomplish its objectives; SLSTR (Sea and Land Surface Temperature Radiometer), OLCI (Ocean and Land Colour Instrument), SRAL (SAR Altimeter), DORIS, and MWR (Microwave Radiometer).

 Orbit Type: Sun-synchronous